 The Ether Is Cleaved by Acid Catalyst

 How can the ether be activated?
 One way to do this is through the use of an acid catalyst.
-By adding an acid catalyst such as sulfuric acid (H2SO4), hydrogen chloride (HCl), or hydrogen bromide (HBr), you can activate the ether.
+By adding an acid catalyst such as sulfuric acid (H2SO4), hydrogen chloride (HCl), or hydrogen bromide (HBr), we can activate the ether.

 When acid-catalyzed ether cleavage occurs, it seems that several different types of compounds can be obtained.
-For example, the following two compounds seem to be produced as intermediates under strong acid conditions when reacting with hydrogen bromide。
+For example, the following two compounds seem to be produced as intermediates under strong acid conditions when reacting with hydrogen bromide.

-Why is only one intermediate produced?
+Why is there only one intermediate produced?
 This is because of the stability of the intermediate, the carbocation.
 The stability of the carbocation is shown below.